saptarshibasu/elasticsearch-study/README.md

 * Normalizers are similar to analyzers except that they may only emit a single token.
 As a consequence, they do not have a tokenizer and only accept a subset of the available char filters and token filters.
 Only the filters that work on a per-character basis are allowed
 * Character Filter - A character filter receives the original text as a stream of characters and can transform the stream by adding, removing, or changing characters
 * Token Filter - Token filters accept a stream of tokens from a tokenizer and can modify tokens (eg lowercasing), delete tokens (eg remove stopwords) or add tokens (eg synonyms)
+* Analyzer `standard` doesn't do stemmimg - "laughing", "foxes", "lazy" etc. will remain as is
+* Analyzer `standard` doesn't remove stop words unless configured explicitly using parameter `"stopwords": "_english_"`
+* Analyzer `english` does stemming and also removes stop words like "the", "an" etc.
+* Both `standard` and `english` analyzers have lower case token filter

 ## Key Parameters